-The Trust have committed to the early recruitment of staff in key areas such as English, Mathematics and Science; the deployment of key specialist staff across its Academies, leadership development opportunities and bespoke CPD programmes for all staff in order to support the recruitment and retention of a talented workforce.
-The links established with the HE providers continues to support this workforce development agenda.
+The Trust have committed to the early recruitment of staff in key subject areas, the deployment of specialists (leading practitioners) across the Trust, leadership development opportunities and bespoke CPD programmes for all staff in order to support the recruitment and retention of a talented workforce.
+The partnerships established with HE providers, teaching schools and other teaching training organisations are essential to the workforce development agenda.